asartori86/advanced_programming-2018-19/lectures/c++/06_copy_move_semantics/readme.md

 [link to file](./02_default.cc)

-Shows how to use the `default` keyword to force the compiler to create a default constructor even if other constructors are present.
+Shows how to use the `default` keyword to explicitly ask the compiler to create a default constructor (or assignment operator) even if other constructors are present.
 The keyword `delete`, instead, is used to eliminate a particular function.
+The aggregate initialization is addressed as well.

 PPP: chap 9.7.3 default constructors
 CPL: chap 17.6.1 default, chap 17.6.4 delete